Postpartum Care and Early Pediatrics

 Morning-after pill

 The morning-after pill is a type of emergency birth control used by those who were born female.
 Also known by the brand name Plan B One-Step®, this pill helps to prevent pregnancy for those who have already had unprotected sex or whose birth control method has failed.
 Note that this pill must be taken no more than 72 hours or three days after you’ve had sex.
-You can find them at most pharmacies without a prescription.
+You can find this pill at most pharmacies without a prescription.

 Condoms and vasectomies